-the 2021- 2022 season Quadrivalent cell culture influenza vaccine (QIVc) Quadrivalent egg-based influenza vaccine (QIVe) where QIVc is not available Adjuvanted quadrivalent influenza vaccine (aQIV) for staff aged 65 years and over.
-2021-006 11/03/2021 Senedd Election 2021 - Guidance for NHS Wales This letter and the accompanying guidance explain the impact that the pre-election period will have on Local Health Boards and Trust activities from the start of the pre-election period which starts on 25 March up to and including polling day on 6 May.
-Complete 2021-007 11/03/2021 The Healthy Child Wales Programme - 25/03/2021 The 6-week post-natal GP physical examination of child contact · · Complete Confirmation of communication with GPs.
+2021-006 11/03/2021 the 2021- 2022 season Quadrivalent cell culture influenza vaccine (QIVc) Quadrivalent egg-based influenza vaccine (QIVe) where QIVc is not available Adjuvanted quadrivalent influenza vaccine (aQIV) for staff aged 65 years and over.
+This letter and the accompanying guidance explain the impact Complete 2021 000 11/03/2021 Election 2021 - Guidance for NHS Wales Complete 2021-007 11/03/2021 The Healthy Child Wales Programme - 25/03/2021 The 6-week post-natal GP physical examination of child contact A 6-week data collection form must be submitted in addition Complete Confirmation of communication with GPs.
 With effect from April 1st 2021, all 16 practices in Powys are undertaking this additional element of the GMS contract, and monitoring of activity is in place.
 2021-009 25/03/2021 School Entry Hearing Screening pathway Health Boards should begin implementation of the new pathway as soon as possible and seek full implementation by April 2022.
 Welsh Government wish for Health Boards to follow the recommendations below and be able to provide updates at three monthly intervals from April 2021.
 Health Boards will be aware that there are two cohorts of children that will need "mopping up" due to the COVID-19 pandemic, communication of how this will be managed will follow with the "Standard Operating Procedure" and related documentation.
 Partially Complete Led by the PTHB Head of Audiology, in conjunction with School Nursing service with Powys, this has already progressed some key elements.
 Expectation of quarterly updates prior to full implementation no later than April 2022.